 These stamps were issued in 1974 to commemorate the centenary of the Universal Postal Union (UPU).
-The stamps depict the symbol of the UPU and the clock tower at Berne, Switzerland, site of the first International Postal Congress in 1874.
-At the congress a treaty was signed establishing the UPU, which allows the freedom of transit of mail throughout the world.
+The stamps depict the symbol of the UPU and the clock tower in Berne, Switzerland, site of the first International Postal Congress in 1874.
+At the congress a treaty was signed establishing the UPU, which enables free transit of mail throughout the world.
 New Zealand signed up to the UPU in 1892.

 New Zealand Post

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.